 - The wireless account has an outstanding balance

 - The phone has been reported lost or stolen

 Once your phone is received, the ESN will be checked as part of the inspection process.
-If the ESN is found to be active, we'll notify you via email to request that you fix the issue with your wireless carrier.
+If the ESN is found to be active or has an unpaid balance due, we'll notify you via email to request that you fix the issue with your wireless carrier.
 You will have five days to clear the ESN.

 If you are unsure about your phone's ESN, please contact your wireless provider to find out if it's clear to be activated by a new user.

-Please note: Any attempt to sell a lost or stolen phone through uSell is a violation of uSell's Terms of Service.
+Please note: Any attempt to sell a lost, stolen, or counterfeit device through uSell is a violation of uSell's Terms of Service.